-The Habitat Stepping Stones website makes it easy for you to find beautiful food, water and shelter elements to add to your backyard or balcony to create a habitat stepping stone for local wildlife.
+Habitat Stepping Stones is a non-profit initiative, developed at Macquarie University, that helps you find beautiful food, water and shelter elements to add to your backyard or balcony to create a habitat stepping stone for local wildlife.

 See Angus Stewart from ABC TV’s Gardening Australia talking about the Habitat Stepping Stones program in the 2-min video below.

-Finalist: 2015 UN World Environment Day Award – Sustainability Education
+2015 Finalist: UN World Environment Day Award for Sustainability Education

-The Habitat Stepping Stones project has been designed and developed by the Australian Research Institute for Environment and Sustainability (ARIES) at Macquarie University.
+The Habitat Stepping Stones project was designed and developed by the Australian Research Institute for Environment and Sustainability (ARIES) at Macquarie University.